Chirag Yadav

 How frequently has a field technician been sent to a project only to discover that the equipment was out of warranty or that it wasn’t plugged in?
 For service firms, these technician deployments, commonly referred to as truck rolls, are a major and expensive sore point.
 25% of truck rolls are viewed as non-value-added tasks or completely unnecessary by businesses that significantly rely on a technician personnel, and as such, as a huge waste of resources.
 Businesses must act quickly to comprehend truck roll cost and its effects, look at cutting-edge solutions to ease the pain, and explore fresh markets given the rising cost of truck rolls.

-What exactly is a Truck Roll?
+What Exactly Is a Truck Roll?

 A truck roll’s actual cost entails the following: